 Again, moderation is key, especially when talking about wine belly fat.
 If you are not exceeding your daily calories and staying healthy, it probably won’t be an issue.

 However, a break from drinking at least a few days a week is important.
 Your body needs to recover.
 This is one of the hidden causes of wine belly.
 You are tired and run down from drinking too regularly, and so are less active, burning fewer calories.

 Wine Belly and Heavy Drinking

-Given the 600 or more calories you can take on from drinking say a bottle of wine a day it is clear that heavy or binge drinking is a problem.
-Not only does it damage your health by causing weight gain but also gives you less energy and strains your body.
+Given the 600 or more calories you can take on from drinking, say, a bottle of wine a day, it is clear that heavy or binge drinking is a problem.
+Not only does it damage your health by causing weight gain, but it also gives you less energy and strains your body.

 If you feel you need to cut down on your drinking to get rid of your wine belly and get healthy, trying a combination of a healthier diet and supplements to reduce cravings are all great tools.Try Desistal to Stop Drinking